uuttff8/Remmel/README.md

 or email uuttff8@gmail.com me.

-### Contributing
-We welcome any contributions.
-See the CONTRIBUTING file for how to get involved.

 ### License
 The Lemmer project is available for free use, as described by the LICENSE (MIT).